ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

 Rate-coded synapses
 *******************************

-As for neurons, you can define the synaptic behavior using a ``RateSynapse`` object.
+As for neurons, you can define the synaptic behavior using a ``Synapse`` object.
 Although the description is local to a synapse, the same ODE will be applied to all synapses of a given Projection from one population to another.
 The same vocabulary as for neurons is accessible (constants, functions, conditional statements), except that the synapse must distinguish presynaptic and postsynaptic parameters/variables.

 Like ``r`` for a rate-coded neuron, one variable is critical for a rate-coded synapse: